Your Fullerton shop's Wix site looks fine and converts nothing for aerospace buyers

 Exactly what you get

 A website that works as a sales tool: structured RFQ intake with drawing upload, capability and certification pages built for procurement evaluation, technical SEO that ranks for buyer searches, and CRM integration so qualified leads flow straight to sales.
-It connects to your custom CRM development and can surface inquiry trends in business intelligence dashboards.
+It connects to your custom CRM development and can surface inquiry trends in business intelligence (BI) dashboards.
 Fast, credible, and built to convert the buyers your work deserves.

 How to choose a developer in Fullerton